opensolutions/OSS_SNMP/README.md

 But it's **really easy** to add your own.
 And **please** send me a pull request for those.

 For the MIBs I've written, only `Iface` (`MIBS/Iface.php`) is fully complete and I just completed it as an exercise to help future contributors.
+But there's some *really* useful functionality in the others.
+For example the Cisco/CDP MIB can discover your entire L2 network topology recursively.
+Another project I'll release soon will give concreate examples of this with GraphViz.

 PHP 5.4 is a requirement.
 Yeah, I know.
 Not even the current Ubuntu ships this.
 But look, 5.4 is released, it's stable, it's available on FreeBSD and